jraleman/NameMyDependency/README.md

-# ismydepnamegood.com
+# NameMyDependency

-Checks if you have named your dependency correctly.
-Includes: npm
+> If you need to name your dependency, look no further!